 Allows you to specify how the measurement will be stored in the Network Master's memory.
-Select the relevant option from the drop-down menu:

 - Use all storage: When Network Master's memory became full of measured data, the whole measurement is stopped. - Continuous: When Network Master's memory became full of measured data, the oldest records in that memory will be overwritten.
 When the memory became full, it is recorded in Event log.